 Praise your spouse

 In the Song of Solomon, the king does not grumble at his wife nor does she gripe at him.
-Instead they find the good in one another and celebrate it.
-Solomon, for example, repeatedly made note of his wife’s beauty, strength and intelligence.
-Take the time today to see something wonderful in your spouse and then make sure you tell her.
+Instead, they find the good in one another and celebrate it.
+Solomon, for instance, frequently praised the brilliance, power, and beauty of his wife.
+Spend some time today noticing something admirable about your spouse, and be sure to let her know.

 Challenge: Heed Solomon’s example.
 Every day this week bless, encourage and praise your spouse.
 Notice the way this changes the dynamic of your relationship.